The Utah Labor Commission

 * Faxed applications are NOT acceptable.

-The contract will be for up to a 12 month period (ending June 30, 2014) or less, depending on the nature of the proposal.
+The contract will be for up to a 12 month period (ending June 30, 2013) or less, depending on the nature of your proposal.

-In the last couple of years, we have seen a reduction in funding making the qualifying process more competitive.
-This year, approximately $300,000+ in Workplace Safety Account funds will be available for grants, to be distributed among as many qualifying applicants and in the monetary amounts the Labor Commission deems appropriate.
+Approximately $300,000+ in Workplace Safety Account funds will be available for workplace safety program grants, to be distributed among as many qualifying applicants and in the monetary amounts the Labor Commission deems appropriate.

 ***There is a limit of up to $5,000 per business, agency or association.